Rights, permissions and licensing

 - Any photograph -- especially from a professional photographer -- even if it is of yourself

-Content published by Springer may be permitted to be republished in different formats and distributed by third parties.
-This is subject to a license with Springer
+Content published by Springer can be translated and/or reprinted in different formats and distributed by third parties.
+This is subject to a license agreement with Springer.